lhcopetti/mtg-anki/README.md

 - [X] Remove known conjugating words (e.g., torinozoku and torinozoki)
 - [ ] Include hiragana and katakana only words?
 - [ ] Remove vocabularies that don't have a properly matching definition
-- [ ] Add better support for two-faced cards (enchantment room)
+- [X] Handle improper formatting of room names (second face contains the name of the card)
-- [ ] Handle improper formatting of room names (second face contains the name of the card)
+- [ ] Remove invalid sentence from room texts in the back of cards
 - [ ] Build the project from 'mvn clean install' instead of build.sh
 - [ ] Incorporate downloading a fresh export from scryfall project during build